Blue light bandits

 Blue light bandits, also known as blue light gangs, blue light criminals and blue light hijackers, are criminal groups operating in South Africa who impersonate police officers or other law enforcement officials to commit various crimes.
-These crimes primarily include robbery, carjacking, kidnapping, and other violent acts, often targeting motorists and sometimes tourists.
+These crimes primarily include robbery, carjacking, kidnapping, raping children and other violent acts, often targeting motorists and sometimes tourists.
 The descriptions refer to multiple unrelated criminal syndicates employing similar tactics, with significant activity reported in provinces such as Gauteng, Mpumalanga, and increasingly in the Western Cape.
 The gangs typically use vehicles fitted with unauthorized blue flashing lights to simulate an official police presence and induce victims to stop.
 This criminal phenomenon has been documented in South Africa since at least 2010.